mf2012/ex/infra_aws/README.md

 Alternative, would be to use cheaper RDS DB options and with extra maintenance cost of self-made replication solution between regions.

-Both solution provide high-availability with Multi-AZ options per region and should be corroborated with business availability ofd the whole solution.
+Both solution provide high-availability with Multi-AZ options per region and should be corroborated with business availability of the whole solution.

 ### Auto-scaling
 We have scaling groups (7) of EC2 instances and based on the CPU utilization we would scale up to the required level.